flash-global/mailer-package/README.md

 }
 ```

-The name of the service will be filer.client.
+The name of the service will be mailer.client.
 If you want to rename it, you can plug the package like this:

 ```
         // Plugging the Mailer Package in the bootstrap step